ankitects/anki-manual/src/editing.md

 The microphone icon allows you to record from your computer's microphone and attach the recording to the note.

-The last button shows more advanced features, such as editing the underlying HTML of a field, and shortcuts to add MathJax or [LaTeX](math.md) to your notes.
+The Fx button shows shortcuts to add MathJax or [LaTeX](math.md) to your notes.

+The `</>` button allows editing the underlying HTML of a field.

+Anki 2.1.45+ supports Sticky Fields natively.
+If you click on the pin icon on the right of a field , Anki will not clear out this field's content after a note is added.
+If you find yourself entering the same content into multiple notes, you may find this useful.
+Sticky fields can be toggled on/off from the editing screen.

 Most of the buttons have shortcut keys.
 You can hover the mouse cursor over a button to see its shortcut.